Vahid-Negahdari/Gravity_Inversion/README.md

-# Elastic FWI : Physics-Guided Data-Driven Methods
+# Gravity Inversion : Physics-Guided Data-Driven Methods

 ## :art: About the project
-In this project, we present methods based on data-driven techniques for the time-harmonic Elastic Full-Waveform Inversion problem.
-Our project consists of several methods, including pure data-driven technique (First Method), the integrated application of deep learning and the physics underlying the problem (Second Method) which includes several independent techniques, and a probabilistic deep learning technique (Third Method).
+In this project, we introduce data-driven approaches to address the Gravity Inversion problem.
+Our work explores three main strategies: a purely data-driven approach (First Method), a hybrid approach that combines generative models with the underlying physics of the problem (Second Method), and iterative schemes designed to refine the initial guess (Third Method).
 The full paper for this source code can be found on [[1]](#1).\
 The dataset needed for this project [[2]](#2) is automatically uploaded within the codes.
-However, it's important to mention that for the second and third methods to be employed, a larger dataset had to be generated.
-Due to limitations on uploading data, we have included the necessary code for creating auxiliary datasets.
 ## :key: Getting Started
 Please follow the guidelines we've provided to use the code effectively.
 ### Requirements